 Are you wondering whether to visit Croatia or Italy?
 We’ve spent plenty of time in both… read on as we help you make your decision between Italy or Croatia!

-It’s probably a terrible idea to compare countries, especially ones in which we’ve only scratched the surface.
+It’s probably a terrible idea to compare countries.
 Our Italian friends will protest, our Croatian friends will groan.
-Even so, we decided it would be fun and helpful to other travellers if we highlighted the best and worst of each country by comparing it to its neighbour!
+Even so, we decided it would be fun and helpful to other travellers if we highlighted the best and worst of Italy and Croatia by comparing each to its neighbour!

 So here we go.
 Just two travellers’ opinions, based on limited experience and less knowledge.

 Sorry Croatia, but I think we all know that Italy is the Food Capital of the World.
-In Italy, you have to work pretty hard to get a bad meal – especially in Tuscany and Umbria, where we spent most of our time.
+In Italy, you have to work pretty hard to get a bad meal – especially in Umbria or Tuscany Italy, where we spent most of our time.
 Almost every slice of pizza was great, almost every pasta dish a revelation.
 There are plentiful, hearty choices for vegetarians and vegans, and it’s not considered weird if you don’t want cheese on your pizza.

 If you like grilled animals, Croatia might be a great eating destination for you.
 We prefer animals to be free to run around in forests, so the choices were almost always pizza or pasta.
 Neither was great.
 Admittedly, some of the seafood was very tempting, and if you’re a fish fan, Croatia might be food heaven for you.

 Since there are bakeries in virtually every small town in both countries, we sampled at least one per day.
 In Italy, the sweets were magnificent, delicious, fluffy pieces of yum.
 The bread, on the other hand, varied from town to town and region to region.
 It was usually a little dissatisfying.
 Croatians really know how to do bread, but their sweet baked goods are lacking (not that that stopped us from eating them daily).